ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/_index.md

 * `CENTRAL_URL`= **<https://central.eu-fr.axway.com>**
 * `TRACEABILITY_HOST`= **ingestion-lumberjack.visibility.eu-fr.axway.com:453**

-## Connect Axway API Manager to Amplify Central using Amplify Central CLI
+## Connect Axway API Manager to Amplify Central using Axway Central CLI

 The following is a high-level overview of the required steps to connect an API Manager V7 environment to Amplify Central: